-- > Ensuring the dashboard is populated with the latest available data. - Resolving any issues with data availability and prioritise within TfN's analytical work programme.
-If resources prove to be a constraint, headline metrics should take the highest priority. - > Adapting any changes in the scope of TfN's work or user feedback. - > Responding to improvements in data quality and availability.
+- > Ensuring the dashboard is populated with the latest available data for all headline metrics. - Resolving any issues with data availability and prioritise within TfN's analytical work programme.
+If resources prove to be a constraint, headline metrics should take the highest priority. - > Adapting any changes in the scope of TfN's work or user feedback. - Responding to improvements in data quality and availability.